thindil/steamsky/bin/doc/MODDING.md

   this faction on map.
 Must be valid UTF-8 character from current map font.
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
-    - Optional attribute `action`: what to do with this relation.
+    - Optional attribute `action`: What to do with this relation.
 Possible values are: "add" (add this relation, default option) or "update" (update this relation).
     - Attribute `faction` is faction index to which relation will be set.